ModernMube/OwnAudioSharp/README.md

 ## NEW Information

 **I did not stop developing the repo, but there will be no development for about a month.
 I started developing an audio engine that would be a clean managed code instead of miniaudio and portaudio.
 I plan to be ready by the beginning of November if I don't meet a serious problem.
-In this way, the full code will work without addiction on platforms (Windows - Wasapi, MacOS - Coreaudio, Linux - Alsa, Android -udio, iOS - Coreaudio).**
+In this way, the full code will work without addiction on platforms (Windows - Wasapi, MacOS - Coreaudio, Linux - Alsa, Android -Aaudio, iOS - Coreaudio).**

 ## Features